xnfy520/extjs/docs/guides/command_code/README.md

 That said, it is, at times, necessary to override framework methods.
 The most common case for this to fix a bug.
 The Standard Override Form is ideal in this case.
 In fact, Sencha Support will at times provide customer with patches in this form.
-Once provided, however, managing such patches and removing them when no longer needed is a matter for the review process previously mentioned.
+Once provided, however, managing such patches and removing them when no longer needed, is a matter for the review process previously mentioned.

 Naming Recommendation: